SAP/devops-docker-images/README.md

 To download and install docker please follow the instructions at the [Docker website](https://www.docker.com/get-started) according your operating system.

-You can consume these images in three different flavours:
+You can consume these images in three different flavors:

 ### 1) Build locally and run